cgmohanreddy/Classroom-Management/Readme.md

 # Fullstack Class Management WebApp

 Here you need to identify the schema/model fields by observing the UIs.
+Use any of the tech-stack you prefer for Frontend, Backend and Database.
 The goal of this assignment is to build **A Class Management Webapp** in which you are free to play with the sample data as much as possible.

 <img src="class_mng1.png" />
 <img src="classmng2.png" />